 The summer program culminates in a Week of Learning on the Road, an educational field trip to an exciting destination in the United States.
 Past destinations have included Washington DC, New York City, Minneapolis, South Dakota, Memphis, and Chicago.
 Participation in the trip is free to all summer participants.

-For additional information, please contact your field representative:
+For additional information, please get in touch with your field representative:

-Upward Bound could not be successful without the help of community members and volunteers.
-We are currently seeking:
+Upward Bound was only successful with the help of community members and volunteers.

-For more information about getting involved during the 2019-2020 academic year, please contact the Upward Bound team at firstname.lastname@example.org
+For more information about getting involved with our program, please get in touch with the Upward Bound team at firstname.lastname@example.org

 Check out these useful links!